Extramural medical education in Edinburgh: The Faculty of Medicine established

 The University of Edinburgh, founded in 1582, did not begin to teach medical topics until the early 18th century, with the appointment of Robert Eliot as Professor of Anatomy.
 John Monro, an Edinburgh surgeon, who had obtained his medical degree at Leiden University in Holland, returned to Edinburgh with a view to setting up a medical school within the university and with an associated teaching hospital on the Leiden model.
 With the local support of Lord Provost George Drummond, and national support from the Earl of Ilay, Monro saw his ambition fulfilled starting with the appointment of his son, Alexander Monro primus, as Professor of Anatomy in 1719.
 Monro at first taught extra-murally at Surgeons Hall moving his classes to the university in 1725.
 The appointment of Leiden medical graduates Drs John Innes, Andrew Plummer, John Rutherford and Andrew Sinclair as university professors in 1726 marked the foundation of the university medical school, which was soon teaching a broad medical curriculum and conferred medical degrees by examination.
 Until this time the only way to obtain a medical degree in the British Isles was from the Universities of Oxford or Cambridge.
 Under the terms of the Test Acts these were only open to communicant members of the Church of England.
 Courses could take up to 12 years and did not include hospital clinical teaching.
-The Edinburgh medical school was open to all faiths, lectures were in English and it was cheaper than European universities or Oxford or Cambridge.
+The Edinburgh medical school was open to all faiths, lectures were in English, bedside teaching was included in the curriculum and it was cheaper than European universities or Oxford or Cambridge.
 These combined to make Edinburgh popular for those seeking a medical degree, who came initially from within the British Isles but increasingly from the then British Empire.

-The associated teaching hospital, opened in 1729, was initially situated opposite the top of Robertson's Close in what is now Infirmary Street.
+The associated teaching hospital, opened in 1729, was initially situated opposite the top of Robertson's Close off what is now Infirmary Street.
 At first this had only six beds increasing to eight.
 The hospital was awarded a Royal charter in 1736, the first voluntary hospital to achieve this accolade.
 By this time it was too small to meet the demands and a new Royal Infirmary of Edinburgh (RIE) was built next to Surgeons' Hall.
-This building designed by William Adam could house 228 patients and was opened in 1741.
+This building, designed by William Adam and opened in 1741, could house 228 patients and was at that time the largest voluntary hospital in the British Isles.